Jeneric-Java/RendezVenue-Android/README.md

 ## Bugs and Contributions

-If you find any bugs, please create an issue on the issues page of this repo.
+If you find any bugs, please create an issue on the issues page of this repository.

 As this project is exclusive to the team at Jenerics Software, we don't plan on accepting any external contributions at this time.